 Any excess over one week’s rent is a prohibited payment.
 Unfortunately, there’s no legislated calculation for finding one weeks rent but the official guidance suggests dividing the calendar monthly amount by 4.35.
 Remember this is a “maximum” amount so you must round down for this calculation (contrary to the example calculation in the guidance).

 Only one holding deposit can be taken per property (because the payer must be given the first refusal).

 There is a very specific procedure for dealing with holding deposits found in schedule 2 of the Fees Act which is dealt with next.

-When receiving a holding deposit from a prospective tenant, from 13 December 2019, prescribed information must be given to the prospective tenant BEFORE a holding deposit is received.
+When receiving a holding deposit from a prospective tenant, from 28 February 2020, specified information must be given to the prospective tenant BEFORE a holding deposit is received.

 The information required is:

 - amount of holding deposit (which is limited to no more than one weeks rent)

 - address of the dwelling in respect of which the deposit is paid,